LAST UPDATED · JUNE 2026

 Channel indexes

-Channel indexes track text model pricing (per 1,000 tokens) across four distinct distribution channels globally, enabling direct comparison of comparable models across different points of sale.
+Channel indexes track token-priced models, text and multimodal, per 1,000 tokens across four distinct distribution channels globally, enabling direct comparison of comparable models across different points of sale.

 AIPI DEV GLB